Kaviyat03/Kaviyat03/README.md

 - Worked in an **Agile Scrum environment** with Git and team collaboration.
 - Integrated **REST APIs** for smooth frontend–backend communication.

----

-### 📜 Certifications

-> _No certifications listed on resume yet — this section will be updated as certifications are earned._

----

-### 🏆 Achievements

-> _No formal achievements/awards listed on resume yet — this section will be updated as milestones are reached._
->
-> 🌟 Notable highlight: Contributed to a **Smart India Hackathon (SIH)** project — the Crop Disease Analyzer.

----

 ### 🎓 Education